zhousarah/azure-compute-docs/articles/virtual-machines/includes/virtual-machines-disks-expand-without-downtime-restrictions.md

     - The [Azure portal](https://portal.azure.com/)
     - Or an Azure Resource Manager template with an API version that's `2021-04-01` or newer.
 - Not available on some classic VMs.
 Use [this script](#expanding-without-downtime-classic-vm-sku-support) to get a list of classic VM SKUs that support expanding without downtime.
+- Ultra Disks and Premium SSD v2 disks have preview support for expanding without downtime.

+### Preview for Ultra Disk and Premium SSD v2

+Currently, you can sign up for a public preview for expanding Ultra Disks and Premium SSD v2 disks without downtime.

+The preview has the following additional limitations:
+- You can't expand a disk while a background copy of data is also occurring on the disk.
+- You can't currently expand a VM using NVMe controllers.
+- You can't currently expand a shared Ultra Disk or Premium SSD v2.